Tilings in vertex ordered graphs: Introduction

 \subsection{Our results}

+Denote by $\delta_{<}(H, n)$ the smallest integer $k$ such that every ordered graph $G$ whose order $n$ is divisible by $|H|$ and with $\delta(G)\geq k$ contains a perfect $H$-tiling.
+The goal of this paper is to study $\delta_{<}(H, n)$; for this we will need a few definitions.
+In particular, while the chromatic number is a relevant parameter in the study of perfect $H$-tilings in graphs, the \textit{interval chromatic number} plays a role in the study of perfect $H$-tilings in ordered graphs.

-\begin{define}[Interval chromatic number] The \textit{interval chromatic number} $\chi_{<}(H)$ of an ordered graph $H$ is the minimum number of intervals the vertex set $[h]$ of $H$ can be partitioned into, so that no two vertices belonging to the same interval are adjacent in $H$. \end{define}
+\begin{define}[Interval chromatic number] The \textit{interval chromatic number} $\chi_{<}(H)$ of an ordered graph $H$ is the minimum number of intervals the vertex set $[h]$ of $H$ can be partitioned into, so that no two vertices belonging to the same interval are adjacent in $H$. \end{define} As well as $\chi_{<}(H)$, another parameter $\alpha^*(H)$ plays a role in the study of perfect $H$-tilings for ordered graphs with $\chi_{<}(H)=2$.
+To introduce $\alpha^*(H)$ we need the following definitions.

 Let $\alpha^{+}_0(H):=0$.
-For every $1\leq i\leq \chi_{<}(H)$, we let
+For every $1\leq \ell\leq \chi_{<}(H)$, we let

-By the definition of interval chromatic number, we always have $\alpha^{+}_{\chi_{<}(H)}(H)=h$ and therefore $\bigcup_{i=1}^{\chi_{<}(H)} [\alpha^{+}_{i-1}(H) + 1,\ \alpha^{+}_i(H)]$ is a natural partition of $[h]$ into intervals, each spanning an independent set.
+By the definition of interval chromatic number, we always have $\alpha^{+}_{\chi_{<}(H)}(H)=h$ and therefore $\bigcup_{\ell=1}^{\chi_{<}(H)} [\alpha^{+}_{\ell-1}(H) + 1,\ \alpha^{+}_{\ell}(H)]$ is a natural partition of $[h]$ into intervals, each spanning an independent set.
 We also define such parameters in the reverse order.
 Let $\alpha^{-}_0(H):=h+1$.
-For every $1\leq i\leq \chi_{<}(H)$, we let
+For every $1\leq\ell\leq \chi_{<}(H)$, we let

-Similarly, we have $\alpha^{-}_{\chi_{<}(H)}(H)=1$ and therefore $\bigcup_{i=1}^{\chi_{<}(H)}[\alpha^{-}_i(H),\ \alpha^{-}_{i-1}(H) - 1]$ is a natural partition of $[h]$.
+Similarly, we have $\alpha^{-}_{\chi_{<}(H)}(H)=1$ and therefore $\bigcup_{\ell=1}^{\chi_{<}(H)}[\alpha^{-}_{\ell}(H),\ \alpha^{-}_{\ell-1}(H) - 1]$ is a natural partition of $[h]$.
 We then define

-When the underlying graph is clear, we simply write $\alpha^{+}_i$, $\alpha^{-}_i$ and $\alpha^*$.
+When the underlying graph is clear, we simply write $\alpha^{+}_{\ell}$, $\alpha^{-}_{\ell}$ and $\alpha^*$.